MacrosystemsEDDIE/module6_R/README.md

 ## How to run the module

 Students will need [R](https://www.r-project.org/) and [RStudio](https://posit.co/download/rstudio-desktop/) downloaded on their computers to run this module.
-Student may access and run the code associated with this module in two ways:
+Students may access and run the code associated with this module in two ways:

 ### Option 1: Download a zip file of the code (easiest option)
 1. Click the green "Code" button near the top of the repository page.